EU policymakers clash over valuing insurers' liabilities

 Change would need approval from the EU's executive European Commission and one of its officials cautioned against amending rules that were only introduced in January.

-Handled badly, changing the UFR could cause disturbances in the market and harm policyholders, Nathalie Berger told the committee.
+Handled badly, changing the UFR could cause disturbances in the market and harm policyholders, Nathalie Berger, the European Commission's head of insurance and pensions, told the committee.

 There was a difference between reviewing the UFR rule and actually changing it without thoroughly testing the impact on markets, she said.